 - Enhance the adoption of evidence-based telehealth through a positive patient and provider experience and reliable technology.

 - Develop recommendations on improving reimbursement and access to services, including origination site restrictions, provider to provider consultative models, and technologies and models of care not currently reimbursed.

-- Identify the existence of guidelines, billing requirements, and fraud prevention developed by recognized medical and telemedicine organizations.
+- Identify the existence of guidelines, billing requirements, and fraud prevention developed by recognized medical and telehealth organizations.

 - Make recommendations regarding development of a technical assistance center to provide implementing or expanding services.

 NEW SECTION.
 Sec.
 2. (1) The collaborative for the advancement of telehealth is created to enhance the understanding and use of health services provided through telehealth and other similar models in Washington state.
 The collaborative shall be hosted by the University of Washington telehealth services and shall be comprised of one member from each of the two largest caucuses of the senate and the house of representatives, and representatives from the academic community, hospitals, clinics, and health care providers in primary care and specialty practices, carriers, and other interested parties.

 (2) By July 1, 2016, the collaborative shall be convened.
 The collaborative shall develop recommendations on improving reimbursement and access to services, including originating site restrictions, provider to provider consultative models, and technologies and models of care not currently reimbursed; identify the existence of telehealth best practices, guidelines, billing requirements, and fraud prevention developed by recognized medical and telehealth organizations; and explore other priorities identified by members of the collaborative.
 After review of existing resources, the collaborative shall explore and make recommendations on whether to create a technical assistance center to support providers in implementing or expanding services delivered through telehealth technologies.